IBM-Cloud/openshift4-lab/workshop/part1-learn_openshift/exercise-1.md

     ![topology](../assets/ocp-topology-app.png)

-1. Select the app.
-You should see a single Deployment where you can see your Pods, Builds, Services and Routes.
+1. Select the app by clicking the icon nodejs in the middle of the circle.
+A contextual panel will pop up with the app details including the Deployment, the Pods, Builds, Services and Routes.

     ![details](../assets/ocp-topo-app-details.png)